 Terms and ResortLock vocabulary:

 Master Code (MC): The master code enters the lock into programming mode.
-It will not lock or unlock the lock the door.
+It will not lock or unlock the door.
 If more than 6 seconds pass in between programming entries, the lock will return to normal operational status.
-For maximum security change the default Master Code.
+For maximum security, change the default Master Code.

 User code: User Codes are the normal codes for day-to-day operation.

 Service Code: Service codes can be used for maintenance personnel or vendors.
 Service codes only grant one-time access.
 A total of 10 sets of service codes can be programmed into each lock.

 Passage Mode: When Passage Mode is enabled, the lock will stay in an unlocked status after a valid entry code is entered.
 Enter a valid entry code to re-lock the door.

 Storehouse Mode: For each valid entry, the lock will automatically re-lock after 5 seconds.